Triangulating metric surfaces: Decomposing bigons into non-degenerate triangles

 Let $X$ be a length surface as in \Cref{thm:maingen}.
 In \Cref{sec:proof}, we found a cover $(T_i)_{i \in \mathcal{I}}$ of $X$ by triangles satisfying all the conclusions of \Cref{thm:maingen} with the possible exception of property~\ref{item:non_degenerate}, namely that each triangle is non-degenerate.
 To complete the proof of \Cref{thm:maingen}, we apply the following proposition to each degenerate triangle.

-\begin{prop} Let $B\subset X$ be a boundary-convex triangle.
-Then $B$ may be decomposed into finitely many non-overlapping non-degenerate boundary-convex triangles $T_1,\dots, T_n$ such that $\partial T_i \setminus \partial B$ consists of transit points for each $i$. \end{prop} \Cref{lemm:deg_triang} is proved for surfaces of bounded curvature~$X$ in \cite[Lemma III.7, p.60]{AZ:67}, and the proof of this special case is easier.
+\begin{prop} Let $B\subset X$ be a boundary convex triangle.
+Then $B$ may be decomposed into finitely many non-overlapping non-degenerate boundary convex triangles $T_1,\dots, T_n$ such that $\partial T_i \setminus \partial B$ consists of transit points for each $i$. \end{prop} \Cref{lemm:deg_triang} is proved for surfaces of bounded curvature~$X$ in \cite[Lemma III.7, p.60]{AZ:67}, and the proof of this special case is easier.
 The remainder of this section is dedicated to the proof of \Cref{lemm:deg_triang}.